 Did you know you don’t have to split the family up while taking lessons at the ski area?
 A family private lesson is a fun way to witness your kids’ first turns or just spend the day together improving your skills and learning the best way to navigate the resort together.
 Because it’s private, you can customize the day for your family’s needs and, as a big bonus during Spring Break, you can skip the lines all day while with your instructor for more time on the slopes!

-One of the reasons locals love spring in Breckenridge is because of the longer days and the sunshine.
+One of the reasons locals love spring in Breckenridge is because of the longer days and extra sunshine.
 In January, we will see about 9.5 hours of daylight, but in mid-March, it is closer to 12 hours.
 That’s nearly three hours of extra sunlight, which means there is time to go back to your hotel or condo after skiing, rest, and still have daylight for other activities around town.
 There is so much to explore, you will need it!
 A few other fun family outdoor activities around Breckenridge to really soak in the warmth include sledding at Carter Park or the NEW sledding hill on Airport Road, sleigh rides with Clydesdales, ice skating on the outdoor rink at the Stephen C West Ice Arena, and don’t forget outdoor hot-tubbing (pack your swimsuits!).
 If your condo doesn’t have an outdoor hot-tub, head over to Breckenridge Recreation Center to enjoy their aquatic area.

 Don’t forget: For any guided activity like sleigh rides, book in advance of your trip so you can get a time that works best for your family.